Higher Siegel--Weil formula for unitary groups: the non-singular terms: Introduction

 where $d=-\deg(\cE)+n\deg\omega_X =-\chi(X',\cE)$. \end{thm}

-\sss{Comments on the proof} Let us stress that \eqref{eq: intro higher derivatives} holds for \emph{all} $r$, regardless of the order of vanishing of $\wt{E}_{a}(m(\cE),s,\Phi)$ at $s=0$.
+\sss{Initial comments on the proof} We stress that \eqref{eq: intro higher derivatives} holds for \emph{all} $r$, regardless of the order of vanishing of $\wt{E}_{a}(m(\cE),s,\Phi)$ at $s=0$.
+This is a distinguishing novelty of Theorem \ref{th:intro} compared to all other works on the Seigel-Weil or arithmetic Siegel-Weil formula.
 The first results of this nature, giving motivic interpretations of Taylor coefficients of automorphic $L$-functions even ``beyond the leading term'', were proved in \cite{YZ, YZII} for $\PGL_2$.
 Our results here are the first higher derivative formulas to be proved for groups of \emph{arbitrary} rank.
 Our proof shares some common ingredients with these earlier works, but also has a number of interesting new ones.
 For example, a key discovery for us was a connection between the Fourier coefficients of Siegel--Eisenstein series and certain perverse sheaves arising from Springer theory.
 Another key realization was that the special cycles are governed by certain variants of the Hitchin fibration, whose geometry can also be described in terms of Springer theory.
+In particular, the geometry behind Theorem \ref{th:intro} is much more complicated than that in \cite{YZ, YZII} as soon as $n>2$.
 An overview of the proof will be given in \S \ref{ssec: overview of proof}.

 Another feature of the proof of Theorem \ref{th:intro} is that it is completely uniform in $r$, and in particular unites the ``Siegel--Weil formula'' and ``arithmetic Siegel--Weil formula'' in the same framework.
 For this reason, we propose to call \eqref{eq: intro higher derivatives} a {\em higher Siegel--Weil formula}.
+This formula will serve as the first step to establish a higher order derivative version of the aforementioned recent work of Li and Liu \cite{LL1,LL2} over function fields, which would give a geometric interpretation of higher derivatives of Langlands $L$-functions.

 \begin{remark}When $r=0$, the coarse moduli space of $\Sht_{U(n)}^r$ is just the discrete set of points which form the domain of everywhere unramified automorphic forms for $U(n)$.
-In that case, Theorem \ref{th:intro} specializes to (the non-singular Fourier coefficients of) the classical Siegel--Weil formula.
+In that case, Theorem \ref{th:intro} specializes to (the non-singular Fourier coefficients of) the classical Siegel--Weil formula, which can be found in \cite{Weil1965}.